hjeronen/cipher-decipher/documentation/testing_document.md

 # Testing Document

-The testing is done using JUnit and can be run from the IDE or from command line.
+The unit testing is done using JUnit and can be run from the IDE or from command line.
 Test coverage is monitored using Jacoco.

+The performance tests are done with the class PerformanceTester, and they can only be run from the GUI by pressing the button 'Performance tests'.
+The results are printed in the output text field.
+Running these will take 45 minutes.

 ## Unit tests